disruptivedigital/dd-netdata-install-erdapi/README.txt

 Versions:

 v.5.0
-- Script checks for Elrond go script node installation.
+- Script checks for Elrond go script node installation and starts the installation only if the Elrond script is present.
 - Elrond nodes charts are procedural generated now.
 Any number of nodes can be monitored now on one server.
 - Added the possibility to set your own mainnet or testnet API domain or IP.
-- Netdata cloud Elrond metrics now have elrond prefix.
+- Elrond charts metrics now have elrond prefix for easier finding in Netdata cloud.
 - Some code cleaning.

 v.4.2